 Cholestyramine has been used to treat high cholesterol since the 1970s.
 Decades later, healthcare providers started using it to treat mold-related biotoxin illness.
 Cholestyramine binds to bile acids that contain toxins.
 It forms a complex and both the cholestyramine and the toxins are removed naturally from the body.
 The cholestyramine is not absorbed into the blood stream – it binds to toxins in the gut then is completely expelled.

 Chronic inflammatory response syndrome (CIRS) related to mold exposure can be difficult to treat.
 The Shoemaker protocol for treatment of mold-related illness is one of the more well-known protocols.
-It calls for the use of cholestyramine to remove toxins from the body along with the use of an EDTA and colloidal silver nasal spray.
+It calls for the use of cholestyramine to remove toxins from the body along with the use of BEG nasal spray.
 For most patients, cholestyramine works well.
 It has few negative side effects when used as directed.
 However patients have sometimes sought to get the same effects from plant-based alternatives or changes to their diets.

 Are There Alternatives to Cholestyramine?